RISC-KC/basic_rv32s/guidelines/development_log.md

 The Instruction Decoder already splits out signals like opcode, funct3, funct7, and imm and wires them to each module.
 Now those signals should pass through the ID/EX register before reaching the modules.
 Be careful not to disturb independently operating paths—e.g., don’t interfere with signals like J_Target that share similar routes.
 While drafting the pipeline I wondered whether the presence of ID/EX would make the Instruction Decoder unnecessary, but the conclusion is no: we still need a separate module to do decoding.

-“CPU fits on a single A4 page” they say… It’s starting to feel hard to keep it all on one sheet.
+“CPU fits on a single A4 page” they say...
+It’s starting to feel hard to keep it all on one sheet.
 The limit comes from labeling each signal with explicit source and destination to keep datapaths clear.
 I’ll try to keep this 5-stage pipeline on a single A4 for now, then consider increasing the layout size afterward.

 These are draft designs of RV32I50F's 5-Stage Pipelining : RV32I50F_5SP
 ![RV32I50F_5SP-draft0](/diagrams/design_archive/RV32I50F.5SP/RV32I50F_5SP.drawio.png)